Sydney L Lucero

 It is crucial to be aware of and let potential sexual partners know the current status of your sexual health.

 The general recommendation is to get yourself tested for STIs at least once every six months or every time you engage in sexual activity with a new partner.
+If you are too afraid to get STIs or if you do not like the “hook up” culture you can always get yourself a blowjob machine.

 Opening a dialogue about STIs and methods of safe sex establishes a mutually ethical and positive experience.